Chinese New Year's Eve

-Chinese New Year's Eve is the day before the Chinese New Year.
+Chinese New Year's Eve (除夕) is the day before the Chinese New Year.
 The holiday falls between January 21 and February 20 on the Gregorian calendar.
 Evolving over a long period of time, it is considered a reunion day for every ethnic Chinese family.
-The origin of Chinese New Year's Eve can be traced back to 3500 years ago.
+The origin of Chinese New Year's Eve can be traced back to 3,500 years ago.

 History

 Chinese New Year's Eve originated in the Shang dynasty (1600 – 1046 BC) when the Chinese held sacrificial ceremonies in honor of their gods and ancestors at the end of each year.
 In the Zhou dynasty (1046 – 256 BC), the phrase "Nian (Year)" appeared and certain cultural practices became popular among Chinese such as sending door gods and burning bamboo.

 The first dated Chinese New Year's Eve was recorded during the Warring States period (475 – 221 BC).
 In Lüshi Chunqiu, an exorcistic ritual called "Big Nuo" (大傩) was recorded being carried out on the ending day of a year to expel illness in Qin (state).
 It was derived from an earlier ritual, Nuo (傩), which is the origin of Chinese New Year's Eve.
 Later, when Qin unified China and founded the Qin dynasty, the ritual was continued.
 During this time, the practice of thoroughly cleaning up houses in the preceding days before the Chinese New Year began to develop.

 During the Jin dynasty (266 – 420 AD), people started to do the "Shousui (守岁)" tradition on New Year's Eve.
 It was recorded by Western Jin's general Zhou Chu's article Fengtu Ji (风土记): "At the ending of a year, people gift and wish each other, calling it Kuisui (馈岁); people invite others with drinks and food, calling it Biesui (别岁); on the new year's eve, people stayed up all night until sunrise, calling it Shousui (守岁)".
 The article used the word "除夕 (Chuxi)" to indicate New Year's Eve, and the name is still used till this day.